Homepage

 PX-2000 courtesy Cees Jansen [1]

-The PX-2000 is also backwards compatible with the older PX-1000, in which case it uses simplex communication at 300, 600 or 1200 baud 7E2 (7 databits, even parity and 2 stop bits).
+The PX-2000 and its firmware was fully developed by Text Lite BV in Amsterdam (Netherlands), but was manufactured by Seiko (EPSON) in Japan.
+It is backward compatible with the older PX-1000, for which it supports simplex communication at 300, 600 or 1200 baud, using the 7E2 2 data format.
 This mode is called PX-1000 text mode [B].
 When communicating with another device, the PX-2000 will detect the required protocol from the header of the first data packet.
-If necessary, it will automatically fall back to PX-1000 compatible mode.

 Different versions